WATCH: NYC Marathon runner proposes to girlfriend during race - NewsBreak

 NEW YORK CITY ( WPIX ) — Running 26.2 miles wasn’t enough for one man on Sunday.
 So during the New York City Marathon , he took a knee and proposed to his girlfriend.

 Kristopher Glocksien, 28, popped the question to Wendy Macias, 29, between mile 17 and 18 near 86th Street and First Avenue, family said.
-They’ve been dating four years and live in Glendale, Arizona.One person found dead following multi-vehicle car fire in front of Gun Club neighborhood home
+They’ve been dating four years and live in Glendale, Arizona.‘Nimblewill Nomad’ becomes oldest to hike Appalachian Trail

 Video shows the moment Glocksien ran up to Macias, who was holding a sign that said, “Why do all the cute ones run away?!”